Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/understand.typ

   ),
   [
     == What is Impulse?
     Impulse describes the change in momentum of an object.
+It is often denoted by the symbol J and is mathematically expressed as the product of force (F) and the time (Δt) over which the force is applied:
     #admonition(type: "equation")[
       If:
       - $J$ is the impulse (change in momentum) of an object